 I know many readers had concerns about being able to average enough steps to qualify for the top rates.
 It should be noted that FitBit will register steps even if you are using a treadmill or elliptical exercise device.
 FitBit doesn’t require actual movement as when you’re walking or running outside.
 So if the weather is bad, you can still pick up steps by using exercise equipment at home or at a gym.

 In my experience with FitBit, you can achieve between 2,000 and 3,000 steps by walking a mile.
 Also, a lot of house chores such as taking out the trash, doing the dishes and cleaning your house can quickly add 1,000+ steps.

 The FitnessBank Step Tracker app has a leaderboard that lists the average daily step count for all customers who choose to be included in the leaderboard.
-A reader who is a customer of FitnessBank reported that the leaderboard currently has a total of 792 customers.
-Out of those 792 customers, only 223 are averaging at least 12,500 steps per day.
+Last year a reader who is a customer of FitnessBank reported that the leaderboard had a total of 792 customers.
+Out of those 792 customers, only 223 were averaging at least 12,500 steps per day.
 That’s only about 28% of the customers.
 It should be noted that there is likely to be a higher percentage at the end of the month when customers ensure their Tracker apps have been synchronized with their FitBit and other step tracking devices.
 Also, customers have different account balances.
 Customers with larger balances are probably more likely to ensure they meet the step requirements.

 Headquartered in Covington, Georgia, FitnessBank offers its savings accounts online only to US Citizens, 18 years or older, with a valid Social Security number.
 Single and joint accounts can be opened.
 The applicants must have a driver’s license.